A B M Shawkat Ali

-A B M Shawkat Ali is a Bangladeshi origin-Australian author, computer scientist and data analyst.
-He author of several books in the area of Data Mining, Computational Intelligence, and Smart Grid.
+A B M Shawkat Ali is a Bangladeshi origin-Australian author, computer scientist, data analyst and Vice-Chancellor of Bangladesh University of Business and Technology.
+He has written several books in the area of data mining, computational intelligence and Smart Grid.
 He is a newspaper columnist.
-He is an academic and well-known researcher in the areas of Machine Learning and Data Science.
-He is also the founder of a research center and international conferences in Data Science and Engineering.
-He is now an Adjunct Professor in Data Science in the School of Engineering and Technology, Central Queensland University, Australia.
+He is an academic and researcher in the areas of machine learning and data science.
+He set up a research centre and conferences in data science and engineering.
+He is an adjunct professor in data science in the School of Engineering and Technology, Central Queensland University, Australia.

 Early life and education

 Ali was born (July 30, 1969) just before the independent date of Bangladesh in Rajapur, Jamalpur.
 His parents Md.
 Saifuddin Sarker was a farmer and businessman and Mrs. Soufia Khatun was a housewife.
 Ali has two brothers and three sisters.
-He completed year five Primary education with regional first position from Rajapur Primary School in 1978, Secondary School Certificate (SSC) in 1984 securing First Division from Bahruakhali M N A High School, Jamalpur, Higher Secondary Certificate (HSC) in 1984 also securing First Division from Nasirabad College, Mymenshing in 1986.
+He completed year five primary education with regional first position from Rajapur Primary School in 1978, Secondary School Certificate (SSC) in 1984 securing First Division from Bahruakhali M N A High School, Jamalpur, Higher Secondary Certificate (HSC) in 1984 also securing First Division from Nasirabad College, Mymenshing in 1986.
 Then he got admission to study Electronics and Applied Physics Engineering Honours degree in The University of Rajshahi by obtaining the number one position in the admission within the Faculty of Science.

 In Master's Examination (1991) from Rajshahi University, he obtained the second position with first class by breaking the 12 years record marks from the project group and was awarded a National Ministry of Science (NST) scholarship to study Master of Philosophy (MPhil) in computer science and engineering from the same university.